 8. When you asked someone else for their opinion

-We have all been there where we just needed one small winner to break even for the week and end up green.
-But then things went south as we tried to force a trade and ended up with an even bigger loss.
+We have all been there where we just needed one small winner to break even or hit our arbitrarily set performance goal.
+But then things usually don’t go as planned, we end up forcing trades and experience a larger setback.

 10. When you have personal, job or health-related issues